leancodepl/corelibrary/docs/cqrs/operation/index.md

 }
 ```

-that creates payment in external service for user's access to application and returns payment token.
+that creates payment in external service for employee's access to application and returns payment token.

 ## Handler